huantianad/FAWordCounter/README.md

 Current supported file types are .txt, .doc, .docx, and .pdf.
 Other formats will be supported soon.
 Hopefully.

+Downloading from users with large galleries will take a while because internet.

 # Installation
 1. Clone this repository using `git clone https://github.com/huantianad/FAWordCounter`.
 2. Install requirements using `pip install -r requirements.txt`.